A comprehensive Guide for best practice Freight Auditing

 At Freight Controller, it is our belief that Freight Auditing is one of the best, if not the best, place to start with for finding ways to reduce freight costs.

-Freight costs are complex; freight invoices are complex, and they have, (increasingly), high volume.
+Freight costs are complex; freight invoices are complex, and they have, (increasingly), high volume with the move from B2B bulk freight to B2C small parcel freight, with exponential growth in delivery addresses.
 Therefore, it can be difficult to efficiently and cost effectively gain complete visibility on freight activity and costs.
 When you conduct a Freight Audit you get the opportunity to:

 - claw back any potential overcharges